Deepa-1802/gemini-email-automation-agent/README.md

 # 🔧 **What It Does**

 ### **Real-Time Monitoring**
-      Continuously watches your Gmail inbox using asyncio, ensuring no   email is missed or processed twice.
+-Continuously watches your Gmail inbox using asyncio, ensuring no   email is missed or processed twice.
 ### **Smart Classification**
-      Uses Gemini’s natural language understanding to sort emails into:
+-Uses Gemini’s natural language understanding to sort emails into:
    - Work

    - Personal